 “Being sensible that I am unable to do anything without God’s help, I do humbly entreat him by his grace to enable me to keep these Resolutions, so far as they are agreeable to his will, for Christ’s sake.”

 “Being sensible” was, for Edwards, clearly the result of his biblically apprehended understanding of the sovereignty of God.
-As the only son of eleven children to his pastor father, Jonathan wrote that the Calvinistic view of God’s sovereignty in which he was raised “used to appear like a horrible doctrine to me.”
+As the only son of eleven children to his pastor-father, Jonathan wrote that the Calvinistic view of God’s sovereignty in which he was raised “used to appear like a horrible doctrine to me.”
 But he wrote that, from meditating on Paul’s glorious doxology in 1 Tim.
-1:17, “As I read the words, there came into my soul, and was as it were diffused through it, a sense of the glory of the Divine Being; a new sense, quite different from any thing I ever experienced before… I thought with myself, how excellent a Being that was, and how happy I should be, if I might enjoy that God, and be rapt up to him in heaven; and be as it were swallowed up in him for ever!”
+1:17, “As I read the words, there came into my soul, and was as it was diffused through it, a sense of the glory of the Divine Being; a new sense, quite different from anything I ever experienced before… I thought with myself, how excellent a Being that was, and how happy I should be, if I might enjoy that God, and be rapt up to him in heaven; and be as it was swallowed up in him forever!”
 This Spirit-illumined moment, which Edwards points to as the moment of his conversion, came in 1721, a year before he would engage in formulating his Resolutions.